 English - The Curriculum

-Whole class reading is taught at least 3 times a week where pupils develop specific reading skills linked to the national curriculum.
+In KS2, whole class reading is taught at least 3 times a week where pupils develop specific reading skills linked to the national curriculum.
 In addition, teachers listen to the children read individually at least once a week.

 Grammar and Punctuation